Top.Mail.Ru

 Pure 925 sterling.
 Most of CODEX, classic Blade bands, Signature Heart work, basic Signature Asymmetric.
 Either bright (designed to develop natural patina) or pre-oxidised (intentionally darkened with liver of sulfur — a controlled process explained in our patina guide).

 925 + carbon fiber.
 A forged carbon panel set into a precision-cut channel in the silver.
-The carbon comes in our six-tone Graphite palette: Classic, Bloody (wine-red), Arctic (smoky white), Winter (cold grey-blue), Multy (iridescent), Toxic (acid-green vein).
+The carbon comes in our six-tone Graphite palette: Classic, Bloody (wine-red), Arctic (smoky white), Winter (cold grey-blue), Fused Graphite (iridescent), Toxic (acid-green vein).
 Most carbon pieces live in RITUAL and the dedicated Carbon family.
 Pure-carbon pieces (without silver, on suede cord) sit in LAB.
 Material details in our carbon fiber and meteorite jewelry guide.

 925 + Seymchan meteorite.
 A thin acid-etched slice of pallasite meteorite found in Kolyma in 1967, set by hand into a cold-closed silver bezel.
 The Widmanstätten pattern (an iron-nickel crystal lattice grown in deep space) makes every slice unique.
 Most Seymchan pieces sit in LAB and Blade.
 Meteorite collection.